gaziduc/cbz-reader/README.md

 # cbz-reader
 Comics (.cbz) reader

-A basic .cbz reader made in Python 3
+A basic .cbz reader made in Python 3 and PyQt5